hammerheim-game/hammerheim-rules/3-equipment.md

 ### Clan Pestilens Banner

 [Skaven, Clan Pestilens Only]
-A model within 12'' of the standard bearer of the band, usually a Plague Monk or a Monk Initiate, may reroll once every failed All Alone test.
+Any Clan Pestilens model within 12'' of the standard bearer of the band may re-roll failed Initiative tests.
 The staff of the Clan Pestilens banner counts as a two-handed weapon.
-A warband may have a single Clan Pestilens banner at any one time.
-(Clan Pestilens members use this item instead of the normal Banner).
+A warband may only have one Clan Pestilens Banner at any one time.
+Banner).

 ### Standard of Nagarythe